|

 oblong tree shape.
 New branches are thick, with dense yellow-brown

-blades measure 7-15cm and 2-5cm wide, long oblong, with tips round,
+blades measure 7-15cm and are 2-5cm wide, oblong, with rounded,

-inclination of curving backward.
+are inclined to curve backward.
 The surfaces are hairless and

 glossy, and the back sides have thick yellow-brown fluffs.
 Dioecious: